InsertKoinIO/koin-annotations/docs/reference/koin-annotations/definitions.md

 class MyComponent(@InjectedParam val myDependency : MyDependency)
 ```

-Then you can call your `MyComponent` and pass a instance of `MyDependency`:
+Then you can call your `MyComponent` and pass an instance of `MyDependency`:

 ```kotlin
 val m = MyDependency